Orlys/SpotifyLyricsNET/README.md

 - Spotify
 - Internet Connection

-> The software has been tested only with **Spotify 1.0.80.474.gef6b503e**.<br>I can't guarantee that it works with other versions.
+> The software has been most recently tested with **Spotify 1.0.96.181.gf6bc1b6b**.<br>I can't guarantee that it works with other versions.

 Download the latest version from the ![Releases](https://github.com/JakubSteplowski/SpotifyLyricsNET/releases) section.

 ## To use the source:
-- Visual Studio 2017
+- Visual Studio 2017 (or newer)
 - .NET Framework 4.6.1 or newer
 - NuGet HtmlAgilityPack 1.7.1 package